NEWEDTECH/ClimaEdu/docs/bounded-contexts/content.md

 ## Key Attributes (Functional Description)

 - **Course.title**: Name displayed to students, identifying the learning path.
+- **Course.institutionId**: The institution that owns the course.
+- **CourseTutor.userId**: The ID of the tutor associated with the course.
+- **CourseTutor.courseId**: The ID of the course the tutor is associated with.
 - **Module.order**: Numeric position of a Module within a Course for structured progression.
 - **Lesson.title**: Title of the learning unit inside a Module.
 - **Content.type**: Type of material (Video, PDF, Podcast) provided in the Lesson.